buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

     if you are defining multiline python script you must remember to use 2 space indent to register multiline string. buildtest will extract the content from run section and inject in your test script.
-To ensure proper formatting for a more complex python script you may be better of writing a python script in separate file and call it in ``run`` section.
+To ensure proper formatting for a more complex python script you may be better off writing a python script in separate file and call it in ``run`` section.

 Skipping test